KhronosGroup/Vulkan-Hpp/README.md

 ## Documentation

-All other documentation is in [docs](./docs/).
+All other documentation is in [`docs`](./docs/):

-[Building](./docs/Building.md) describes how to configure, build, and generate new headers.
+1. [Building](./docs/Building.md) describes how to configure, build, and generate new headers.

-Refer to [Usage](./docs/Usage.md) for a detailed usage guide and examples of the main features of Vulkan-Hpp.
+2. [Usage](./docs/Usage.md) contains a detailed usage guide, and examples for Vulkan-Hpp.

-[Configuration](./docs/Configuration.md) lists all the options available to configure the behaviour and features of Vulkan-Hpp.
+3. [Configuration](./docs/Configuration.md) lists all the options available to configure the behaviour and features of Vulkan-Hpp.
    > [!NOTE]
    > All macro configuration options [available in the C API](https://docs.vulkan.org/spec/latest/appendices/boilerplate.html) are also available and used in Vulkan-Hpp.

-Refer to [Handles](./docs/Handles.md) for an overview of the three different families of handles provided by Vulkan-Hpp.
+4. [Handles](./docs/Handles.md) is an overview of the three different families of handles provided by Vulkan-Hpp.
 These allow semantics similar to `std::unique_ptr`, `std::shared_ptr`, and also the `vk::raii` handles, which are [RAII](https://en.cppreference.com/w/cpp/language/raii.html) (resource acquisition is initialisation) handles that offer object-oriented semantics for Vulkan handles.

 ## Contributing